andrew/ultimate-awesome/README.md

 - [Awesome-Human-Video-Generation](https://github.com/wentaoL86/Awesome-Human-Video-Generation) - A work list of recent human video generation method.
 This repository focus on half/full body human video generation method, The Nerf, Gaussian splashing, Motion Pose, and talking head/Portrait is not included.
 Our details survey is online now.
 - [awesome-ssm-ml](https://github.com/AvivBick/awesome-ssm-ml) - Reading list for research topics in state-space models.
 - [awesome-state](https://github.com/tnfe/awesome-state) - Collection of state management lib.
+- [Awesome-Jailbreak-on-LLMs](https://github.com/yueliu1999/Awesome-Jailbreak-on-LLMs) - Awesome-Jailbreak-on-LLMs is a collection of state-of-the-art, novel, exciting jailbreak methods on LLMs.
+It contains papers, codes, datasets, evaluations, and analyses.
 - [awesome-drones-zh](https://github.com/apachecn/awesome-drones-zh) - 无人机资源汇总.
 - [Awesome-Shadow-Removal](https://github.com/GuoLanqing/Awesome-Shadow-Removal) - Collection of  recent shadow removal works, including papers, codes, datasets, and metrics.
 - [awesome-optimal-transport](https://github.com/kilianFatras/awesome-optimal-transport) - A list of awesome papers and cool resources on optimal transport and its applications in general!
 As you will notice, this list is currently mostly focused on optimal transport for machine learning topics.